wongnai/kube-slack/README.md

 - `TICK_RATE`: How often to update in milliseconds.
 (Default to 15000 or 15s)
 - `FLOOD_EXPIRE`: Repeat notification after this many milliseconds has passed after status returned to normal.
 (Default to 60000 or 60s)
 - `NOT_READY_MIN_TIME`: Time to wait after pod become not ready before notifying.
 (Default to 60000 or 60s)
+- `IGNORE_PODS`: Comma separated list with the name prefix of the pods to ignore.
+Example: `kube-proxy-gke,prometheus-prometheus-node-exporter`  (Default "")
 - `METRICS_CPU`: Enable/disable metric alerting on cpu (Default true)
 - `METRICS_MEMORY`: Enable/disable metric alerting on memory (Default true)
 - `METRICS_PERCENT`: Set percentage threshold on metric alerts (Default 80)